Ling Bob J I And N School

 Spelling

-Spelling is taught using Little Wandle in FS and KS1, then discreetly in KS2 using Purple Mash in Y3/4 and Rising Stars Spelling Scheme in Y5/6.
+Spelling is taught using Little Wandle in FS and KS1, then discreetly in KS2 using Spelling Shed.
 These schemes support children as they progress from phonics with a rigorous pathway that builds knowledge year on year.
-Spelling is taught using lively, engaging activities making the sessions fun and enjoyable for pupils.
 Children are expected to apply their developing knowledge of spelling patterns and spelling rules when writing across the curriculum.

 Handwriting

-The PenPals Handwriting Scheme is used to teach handwriting across school.
-In Reception, children begin to learn how to form letters correctly and it is expected that by the end of Year 4, children can write neatly and fluently using the correct cursive script.
-Rewards are presented in our weekly achievement assembly for good effort in this area.
+The Letter Join Handwriting Scheme is used to teach handwriting across school.
+In Reception, children begin to learn how to form letters correctly and it is expected that by Year 3, children can write neatly and fluently using the correct cursive script.

 Marking and Feedback